RobertKofler/invadego/doc/simple.md

 ./invade --seed 5 --genome MB:1,1 --rr 4,4 --u 0.1 --grid-x 50 --grid-y 20 --mate-radius 1 --epi-inherit ara --basepop 9-11,1-2,10 --rep 1 --steps 5 --gen 100 --trigger-defense 40 --selfing-rate 0.95 --condinv --file-spatial simple-defence-ara-self.txt
 ```

-**parameters explained**
+**novel parameters explained**

+- –selfing-rate 0.95: Now we include selfing in the simulations, we use
-- –selfing-rate 0.95: there is a 95% chance that the mother and the
+  a selfing rate of 95%.
+There is thus a 95% chance that the mother and
-  father will be identical
+  the father will be identical individuals.
+An andidivual is thus
+  generting two gametes (with recombination and transposition) that will
+  form the novel diploid organism.
+Selfing is thus not identical to
+  cloning.
-- –condinv: conditional on invasion; this is just a convenience method
+- –condinv: conditional on invasion; this is a convenience method; TE
-  (rescuing me from finding seeds where it does work)
+  invasions frequently fail in selfing populations; to simulate a
+  successful invasion it would thus be necessary to try many different
+  seeds.
+With this option simulations are performed until the required
+  number of simulations was successful (`--rep`).

 ![](simple_files/figure-gfm/unnamed-chunk-14-1.png)<!-- -->

+**Note** With selfing and biparental inheritance TEs are silenced very
+quickly and thus only have a limited capacity to spread in the spatial
+population.

 # Negative selection against inactive TEs